matteo14c/HaploCoV/README.md

 This software package is composed of **9(*+3*)** utilities.
 Instructions concerning required input files, their format and how to configure HaploCoV are reported below (and in the extended [manual](https://haplocov.readthedocs.io/en/latest/) ).
 In brief, input files need to be formatted according to the format used by HaploCoV by applying either **addToTable.pl** or **NexstainToHaploCoV.pl** (depending on the input, see below).
-Then the complete HaploCoV workflow can be executed by running **HaploCoV.pl** (reccommended) or, if you prefer, by running each individual tool in the HaploCoV workflow in the right order yourself (please see the extended manual for a complete reference).
+Then the complete HaploCoV workflow can be executed by running **HaploCoV.pl** (reccommended) or, if you prefer, by running each  tool in the HaploCoV workflow in the right order yourself (please see [HaploCoV:Tools](https://haplocov.readthedocs.io/en/latest/impatient2.html)).
 Figure 1 provides a conceptual representation of the HaploCoV workflow and the tools used to execute each task.

 ### Aim and rationale